Privacy Notice – Volvo Cars App

 - you object to the processing while we verify whether our legitimate grounds override yours.

-- Right to portability: You have the right to receive your personal data that you have provided to us, and, where technically feasible, request that we transmit your personal data (that you have provided to us) to another organization, if:
+- Right to portability: You have the right to receive your personal data that you have provided to us, and, where technically feasible, request that we transmit your personal data (that you have provided to us) to another organization, if: You have the right to receive your personal data in a structured, commonly used and machine-readable format.
+Your right to receive your personal data must not adversely affect the rights and the freedoms of other persons.
+Your right to have your personal data transmitted from us to another organization is a right you have if such transmission is technically feasible.

 - we process your personal data by automated means;